 - 9104. (a) The California Farm to School Child Nutrition Improvement Program is hereby established.
-The program shall be implemented by the department, subject to the conditions of Section 9105, CDFA, and DHS shall take all feasible steps to establish a collaborative and unified working relationship that Section 9105, by the department, in collaboration with CDFA and DHS.
+The program shall be implemented, subject to the conditions of Section 9105, by the department, in collaboration with CDFA and DHS.
 The program shall be implemented in a collaborative manner that recognizes the specific expertise of the agencies and makes effective use of that expertise to most efficiently and effectively implement a successful program.
 The department, CDFA, and DHS may receive and contribute resources to carry out the purposes of the program.
-It is the intent of the Legislature that the department, CDFA, and DHS execute a memorandum of understanding reflecting the provisions of this section. - (b) The purposes of the program include all of the following: - (1) Improve the health and nutrition of California school children by increasing their consumption of fresh, seasonally grown fruits and vegetables, in coordination with, the 5 A Day-For Better Health program, as appropriate. - (2) Increase opportunities for California farmers to market directly to local schools and school districts. - (3) Provide information and technical assistance to schools and school districts, food service personnel, farmers, and produce distributors and processors regarding the demand for and the availability of fresh and seasonal local, regional, and California-grown farm products. - (4) Identify and eliminate barriers to successful implementation of Farm to School programs. - 37 (5) Promote successful models and strategies for local Farm to 38 School programs to school districts, food service personnel, 39 farmers, distributors, and processors.

-9105. (a) The program This article shall be implemented to the extent funds are available from sources identified in this section.
-The department, CDFA, and DHS are encouraged to seek funding for the program from all available sources, including, but not limited to, federal funds awarded to California pursuant to the Specialty Crop Competitiveness Act of 2004 (Public Law 108-465) and the Child Nutrition and WIC Reauthorization Act of 2004 (Public Law 108-265) to promote the consumption of fresh fruits and vegetables, other federal funds, private funds, or state funds appropriated by the Legislature.
+It is the intent of the Legislature that the department, CDFA, and DHS execute a memorandum of understanding reflecting the provisions of this section. - (b) The purposes of the program include all of the following: - (1) Improve the health and nutrition of California school children by increasing their consumption of fresh farm commodities, including fruits, vegetables, and nuts, in coordination with, the 5 A Day-For Better Health program, as appropriate. - (2) Increase opportunities for California farmers to market directly to local schools and school districts. - (3) Provide information and technical assistance to schools and school districts, food service personnel, farmers, and produce distributors and processors regarding the demand for and the availability of California farm products, with an emphasis on locally and regionally grown products. - (4) Identify and eliminate reduce barriers in order to successfully implement Farm to School programs. - (5) Promote successful models and strategies for local Farm to School programs to school districts, food service personnel, farmers, distributors, and processors. - 9105. (a) This article shall be implemented to the extent funds are available from sources identified in this section.
+The department, CDFA, and DHS are encouraged to seek funding for the program from all available sources, including, but not limited to, federal funds awarded to California to promote the consumption of fresh fruits and vegetables, other federal funds, private funds, or state funds appropriated by the Legislature.
 The department shall collaborate, as appropriate, with CDFA and DHS to secure nonstate funds, including public and private grants, to implement the program.